-In our role in celebrating women’s writing and working with writers and readers to question gender disparities and challenge stereotypes, we recognise and support women — in their diverse and holistic expressions of their gender identities.
+As we celebrate Australian literature and work with writers and readers to question gender disparities and challenge stereotypes, we recognise and support women and non-binary writers — in their diverse and holistic expressions of their gender identities.

 We do not believe gender identity is reducible to the body.

 As traditional binaries around gender continue to be challenged both politically and socially, we recognise that what it means to be a woman is not static.
 Stella advocates for a nuanced conversation around gender inequality, particularly the relationship that language and power have in creating and perpetuating it.
 We know that rigid gender norms reinforce inequality and limit us as individuals and a community.